EdTech

 A study conducted by researchers at Columbia University’s Mailman School of Public Health found that there could be a definite link between video games and children’s mental, cognitive, and social health.

-Researchers noted that children who played video games almost every day had increased odds by around 1.75 of high intellectual functioning and by around 1.88 of overall competence.
-The study also found that kids who play video games seem to have fewer relationship issues with their peers.
-Now that’s a collaborative tool at its finest.
+Researchers noted that children who played video games almost every day had increased odds by around 1.75 of high intellectual functioning and by around 1.88 of overall school competence (Kovess-Masfety et al., 2016).
+The study also found that children who play video games seem to have fewer relationship issues with their peers.

-Want More Concrete Evidence of the Positive Effects of Video Games in Education?
+The Positive Effects of Video Games in Education

-Alberto Posso, a professor at the Royal Melbourne Institute of Technology in Australia, took part in a study that examined more than 12,000 15-year-olds in math and science.
-His results were astounding.
-Students who frequently played video games scored around 17 points higher in the sciences and 15 points higher in math!
+More research exists that shows the positive effects of video games in education.
+Alberto Posso, a professor at the Royal Melbourne Institute of Technology in Australia, conducted a study that examined more than 12,000 15-year-olds in math and science.
+He found that students who frequently played video games scored around 17 points higher in the sciences and 15 points higher in math.

-After observations, Pusso concluded that many video games use (and therefore develop) analytical and puzzle-solving skills, some of which involve the same cognitive processes that you use in math and science.
-He encourages teachers to “incorporat[e] favorite video games into teaching—so long as they’re not violent ones.”
-Clearly, video games can be educational and an excellent tool in our rapidly changing technological world.
+After observations, Posso concluded that many video games incorporate (and therefore develop) analytical and puzzle-solving skills, some of which involve the same cognitive processes that you use in math and science.
+He encourages teachers to “incorporat[e] favorite video games into teaching—so long as they’re not violent ones” (Posso, 2016).

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.